jwoLondon/adventOfCode/README.md

 # adventOfCode

-Solutions to the 'Advent of Code' (http://adventofcode.com) programming challenges in Elm
+Solutions to the [Advent of Code](http://adventofcode.com) programming challenges in Elm.